sadmanca/ece344/README.md

 ***Q:*** how is this similar to `multiple-fork-example.c` (<<ADD LINK>>)? {.lr}
 > ***A:*** need to be able to pass a variable to a thread; only way we can do that is through a pointer {.lg}

+## 16.7.
+SUMMARY
+We explored how threads enable concurrency, and related them to something we already know (processes)
+- Threads are lighter weight, and share memory by default
+- Each process can have multiple threads (but just one at the start)